Peace envoy Brahimi, Syria diplomats in Moscow talks

 But Trenin said battlefield gains made by the Syrian rebels were narrowing the gap between Moscow and Washington.

-On Saturday, Lavrov said that neither side would win Syria's civil war and that Assad would not quit even if Russia or China told him to.
+On Saturday, Lavrov said Syria's civil war had reached a stalemate, saying international efforts to get Assad to quit would fail.
 Bogdanov had earlier acknowledged that Syrian rebels might win.

 (Additional reporting by Nastassia Astrasheuskaya; Writing by Alissa de Carbonnel; Editing by Andrew Osborn)